liquality/wallet-core/.changeset/shy-bottles-sort.md

 '@liquality/wallet-core': patch
 ---

-fix: added npm token to yarnnc
+fix: fix the script in package.json